 Feel free to get involved with these – the more the merrier, and the breadth of suggestions that I get continues to astound.
 Otherwise, as usual, if you’ve got something you want me to hear, something I should be writing about, or even a gig I should be attending, e-mail me, or drop me a line on Facebook (details below).

-Kraftwerk, of course, have long been described as visionaries, not only in how they helped to advance electronic music into what we know today, but also in how they appeared to predict the future on the album Computer World.
-The growth of mega-corporations, the use and sharing of data in particular were all seemingly foretold, but here, on Pocket Calculator, there was a nod to a simpler, but equally important device (and the song itself is a remarkably simple, lean construction, too).
+Kraftwerk, of course, has long been described as visionaries, not only in how they helped to advance electronic music into what we know today but also in how they appeared to predict the future on the album Computer World.
+The growth of mega-corporations, the use and sharing of data, in particular, were all seemingly foretold, but here, on Pocket Calculator, there was a nod to a simpler, but the equally important device (and the song itself is a remarkably simple, lean construction, too).
 By the time of this album in 1981, Calculators were becoming a common item even in schools as they became more affordable, and by the time I was at middle school in 1988, they were the norm (as were graphical calculators by the time I was doing GCSE and A-Level maths in the first half of the nineties).